 Garages are also a collector of fluids.
-From gasoline to windshield wiper fluid, there are probably bottles on bottles of fluids in your garage.
+From gasoline to windshield wiper fluid, there are probably bottles upon bottles of fluids in your garage.
 These are the types of items that are better stored away in a shelving unit.
-Not only is this a great way of preventing spills onto the floor of your garage or any other belongings, but this is also a great way to keep them out of reach from children and pets.
+Not only is this a great way of preventing spills onto the floor of your garage or any other belongings, but this is also a great way to keep them out of reach from children and pets. it is important to note that many of the chemicals in your garage may be flammable or extremely hazardous.
+These items require special storage precautions in order to avoid potential issues like fire or exposure.
+Keeping oily rags in your garage is a recipe for disaster as this is a common cause of house fires.
+When thinking about storage, consider what need to be recycled, thrown out or stored in a specialty container.
 As you place all of these in your storage unit, make sure to take out some WD40 and add it to any spots of your garage track that could benefit from a little lube.
 If you’re not especially experienced with this, call G&G Garage Doors in Torrance and we can come out and check on the rest of your maintenance while you continue to organize.

 We are just getting started on helpful organizational tips for your garage space.
 If you’re really looking to get organized in your space, you can count on the team from our garage company to provide you with all of the services that you need.